 The acceptance inspector shall use the system “As Built” record drawings in combination with the system operation matrix and the written acceptance test plan during the testing to verify system operation.

-Should the system not perform to the above criteria it shall not be accepted and the Contractor shall correct all deficiencies and shall re-test the system at Contractor's expense in the presence of the Architect using the same test criteria.
+Should the system not perform to the above criteria it shall not be accepted.
+Correct all deficiencies and re-test the system at Contractor's expense in the presence of USPS using the same test criteria.

-The building owner’s representative shall witness the final tests.
+USPS shall witness the final tests.

 [The central station remote monitoring company and/or fire department shall be notified before final test in accordance with local requirements.]